HallaSurvivor/Blog/_posts/2022-01-05-error-bounds-for-probability-sums.md

 \leq M_x \delta_n + 2 \lVert f \rVert_\infty 2 \exp \left ( \frac{-n \delta_n^2}{2(x + \delta_n)} \right )
 $$

-We want to show that this goes to $0$, and all we have in control over the sequence $\delta_n$.
+We want to show that this goes to $0$, and all we have is control over the sequence $\delta_n$.
 $M_x$ is a constant, so we have to have $\delta_n \to 0$.
 Likewise $4 \lVert f \rVert_\infty$ is a constant, so we need